LeoPits/Linear-MPC-implementation/README.md

 # MPC-water-tank-implemention

-A linear quadratic model predictive controller (MPC) to control a model of a quadruple-tank process simulated in Matlab/Simulink.
+This tutorial shows an implementation of  a linear quadratic model predictive controller (MPC) to control a quadruple-tank model,  simulated in Matlab/Simulink.
 Consider that the plant to control is modeled as a linear time-invariant system given by